 Michael Mageau described a vehicle pulling alongside Darlene Ferrin's brown Corvair, then leaving in the direction of Springs Road.
-Approximately five minutes later, this vehicle, or a different vehicle pulled up about ten feet to their rear.
-The occupant exited his vehicle, torch and gun in hand, approached the couple's vehicle and fired five shots at the defenceless victims through the open side passenger window.
+Approximately five minutes later, this vehicle, or a different vehicle, pulled up about ten feet to their rear.
+The occupant exited his vehicle, torch and gun in hand, approached the couple's vehicle and fired five shots at the defenseless victims through the open side passenger window.
 He then retreated, before returning to fire off a further four shots.

 Was the occupant of the vehicle who initially pulled up alongside the victims Corvair, surveying the scene for an accomplice, possibly known to Darlene Ferrin.
-Hence the strategy of parking a vehicle alongside, then behind.
+Hence, the strategy of parking a vehicle alongside, then behind.
 This certainly wouldn't be the first serial killer to target someone known to them, before continuing their rampage.
-Then there's the additional phone call to family members in the early hours of July 5th 1969, other than the call to police dispatcher Nancy Slover.
+Then there is the additional phone call to family members in the early hours of July 5th 1969, other than the call to police dispatcher Nancy Slover.
 This theory I doubt will ever be resolved.

-This attack, and the one at Lake Herman Road, both may have displayed some sort of reconnaissance before the murders ultimately took place, with unidentified vehicles and persons unknown present before each crime.
+This attack, and the one at Lake Herman Road, both may have displayed some sort of reconnaissance before the murders ultimately took place, with unidentified vehicles and persons unknown present themselves before each crime.

 At Lake Herman Road we had an extensive DOJ ballistics report (although missing one vital casing), along with detailed, if inaccurate police sketches.
 Blue Rock Springs Park on the other hand, has very little.
 No extensive ballistics report available to the public and no photographs of the crime scene whatsoever.

-The strange thing about this shooting, is that the killer had unleashed nine shots towards his victims, yet despite both Michael Mageau and Darlene Ferrin being alive after the first five shots, he retreated according to Mageau.
-Why didn't he just use up the whole magazine or nine shots in one 'sitting', so to speak.
+The strange thing about this shooting, is that the killer had unleashed nine shots towards his victims, yet despite both Michael Mageau and Darlene Ferrin being alive after the first five shots, he retreated according to Michael Mageau.
+Why didn't he just use up the whole magazine, or nine shots in one 'sitting', so to speak.

 Although not privy to the Blue Rock Springs ballistics report, I suspect the expended casings were compared and shown to have been the product of one firearm, but who fired the nine shots.
 This may seem a stupid question, but Michael Mageau by his own admission, stated a vehicle pulled up behind them with the headlights on and a man exited with a flashlight.
 At near midnight with limited alternative lighting, this would have made it extremely difficult to ascertain how many occupants were present in the assailant's vehicle.